couchbaselabs/ep-engine-designs/md5-sasl.md

     Password     (32-47): "f327hfqjibf3948f"

 If the authentication is successful the client will receive a message from the server containing the memcached success error code.

-####Backwards compatibility

-This feature will not cause any backwards compatibility issues since it will be up to the client to decide which authentication mechanism to use.
-We will not remove any of the current mechanisms so the SDK's should not experience any issues connecting to an upgraded server.
-If an SDK tries to authenticate with an unsupported mechanism then the client should abort the connection and report the issue.

-####Client Implementation

-The intended way for Couchbase SDK's to implement SASL with multiple authentication schemes will be by using settings internal to a clients connection in order to choose an appropriate authentication mechanism.
-Couchbase SDK's all come with a default set of parameters that are used upon connection initialization.
-A new parameter should be added that specifies the type of SASL authentication that the application developer wishes to use.
-When the client connects to the server it will obtain a list of supported mechanisms.
-If the mechanism specified by the application developer is contained in the list then that form of authentication will be used.
-If the mechanism is not in the list then the connection should be aborted.
-See the Client-Server Flow section which discusses the message passed back and forth between the client and the server for details on how to connect to the server using CRAM-MD5.